promethivm-labs/Summa-Generativarum/Topics/SGA (SuperGenerativeAutomaton).md

 \gamma(\sigma_t, r, s) \neq \gamma(\sigma_{t'}, r, s')
 $$

+Formal translation: The generalized transition function γ applied to state σ at time t with input r and scar archive s yields a different result than γ applied to the (possibly same) state σ at a different time t' with the same input r but a different scar archive s' — i.e., outputs depend on historical scar context as well as current state and input.

 Even identical current states and inputs produce different outputs if the accumulated historical scars differ.
 The system **remembers its pain** and lets past ruptures condition future operations.

 **2. Ψ-Recursion with Temporal Memory**[^1]